Probe: Bryant helicopter was 100 feet from clear skies

-LOS ANGELES (AP) — A witness to the deadly crash of a helicopter carrying Kobe Bryant and eight others said it sounded normal just before slamming into a hillside and wreckage at the scene showed no sign of engine failure, federal investigators said in a report released Friday.
+LOS ANGELES (AP) — A witness to the deadly crash of a helicopter carrying Kobe Bryant and eight others said it sounded normal just before slamming into a hillside and wreckage examined by expertsat the scene showed no sign of engine failure, federal investigators said in a report released Friday.

 The veteran pilot, Ara Zobayan, came agonizingly close to finding his way out of the clouds.

-He told air traffic control he was climbing to 4,000 feet.
-He ascended to 2,300 feet, just 100 feet from what camera footage later reviewed by the NTSB showed was the top of the clouds.
+He told air traffic control he was climbing to 4,000 feet (1,219 meters).
+He ascended to 2,300 feet (701 meters), just 100 feet (30 meters) from what camera footage later reviewed by the NTSB showed was the top of the clouds.

-But rather than continuing higher, Zobayan began a high-speed descent and left turn in rapidly rising terrain.
-He slammed into the hillside at more than 180 mph and was descending at 4,000 feet per minute.
+Butrather than continuing higher Zobayan began a high-speed descent and left turn in rapidly rising terrain.
+He slammed into the hillside at more than 180 mph (290 kph) and was descending at 4,000 feet (1,219 meters) per minute.

-“If you exit the bottom of the clouds at 4,000 feet per minute at that high speed, you’ve certainly lost control of the aircraft,” air safety consultant Kipp Lau said.
-He said Bryant’s chopper could have emerged from the clouds in just 12 more seconds, assuming it was ascending at 500 feet per minute.
+““If you exit the bottom of the clouds at 4000 feet per minute at that high speed, you’ve certainly lost control of the aircraft,” air safety consultant Kipp Lau said.
+He said Bryant’s chopper could have emerged from the clouds in just 12 more seconds, assuming it was ascending at 500 feet (152.40 meters) per minute.

 “When he went into the clouds, he had a full on emergency,” Sagely said.